phatngt/PPL/Assignment/Assignment2/initial/README.txt

 Change current directory to initial/src where there is file run.py
 Type: python run.py gen
-Then type: python run.py test ÁTGenSuite
+Then type: python run.py test ASTGenSuite